krepko7/Modern-Data-Estate/labs/Lab2 - Copy file to storage account/README.md

 In this lab we are retriving a text file from GitHub and saving it locally on our PC so we can upload to your Azure Data Lake storage account.

+- Step 1 - Open this [link](https://raw.githubusercontent.com/krepko7/Modern-Data-Estate/main/labs/Lab2%20-%20Copy%20file%20to%20storage%20account/CarInventory.csv?token=AEX6LLNOQ7D7CUNUF2BLTJ3BHDKO4) and copy the contents in to a text editor of your choice and save the file as a .csv locally on your computer.

+- [Step 2 - Upload file to storage account using the Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)

-- Step 1 - The file that we are transforming in this tutorial is MoviesDB.csv.
+- Step ? - The file that we are transforming in this tutorial is MoviesDB.csv.
 To retrieve the file from GitHub, copy the contents to a text editor of your choice to save locally as a .csv file.
   The file can be found [here](https://raw.githubusercontent.com/djpmsft/adf-ready-demo/master/moviesDB.csv).
-- [Step 2 - Upload file to storage account using the Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)